-Hi!
-I am Chris Meyer of Chrish Design, and welcome to After Effects Apprentice: Advanced Animation.
-In this lesson, I want to share with you a number of tips and tricks you can use to help craft and refine your animations inside After Effects.
-A lot of the lesson is going to be spent on the After Effects Graph Editor.
-That's the most powerful tool at your disposal to help refine your movements and your speed changes and coordinate movements across multiple layers and multiple parameters.
-But there are a lot of other cool tricks inside After Effects as well.
-For example, there's the often-overlooked anchor point.
-It's the center of all your transformations in After Effects, but also it's a great thing to animate if you're trying to create a Ken Burns-style movement across still images.
-There is motion sketch, where you get to hand draw your own animation path.
-There is smoother, where you get to smooth out kinks in that motion path.
-There is an Auto Orient, where you can have layers automatically rotate to follow your motion path.
-And there are also really nice things like roving keyframes, a little-known feature to control the speed across the complex motion path with just the start and end keyframes.
-There are other nice things in After Effects like motion blur, the ability to automatically blur objects depending on their movement.
+It's the center of all your transformations in After Effects, but also it's a great thing to animate if you're trying to create a Ken Burns style movement across still images.
+There's Motion Sketch, where you get to hand-draw your own animation path.
+There's Smoother, where you get to smooth out kinks in that motion path.
+There's Auto Orient, where you can have layers automatically rotate to follow your motion path.
+And then there's also really nice things, like Roving Keyframes, a little known feature to control the speed across the complex motion path with just the start and end keyframes.
+There's other nice things in After Effects like Motion Blur, the ability to automatically blur objects depending on their movement.

-There is hold keyframes, the ability to create stop motion and slam down animations, and there is also few other tricks to create really nice, smooth, elegant movements in After Effects as well.
-But first, we're going to start with the fundamentals, how do you navigate between keyframes, and what information exists in keyframes underneath the hood that you can manipulate to help smooth out your animations.
-So let's get started, and let's have some fun.
+There's Hold Keyframes the ability to create stop motion and slam down animations.
+And there's also a few other tricks to create really nice, smooth elegant movements in After Effects as well.
+But first, we're gonna start with the fundamentals.
+How do you navigate between keyframes and what information exists in keyframes underneath the hood that you can manipulate to help smooth out your animations.
+So let's get started and let's have some fun.

 After Effects CC Essential Training2,533,490 Views